neondatabase/website/content/docs/introduction/pro-plan.md

 - **More projects:** The Neon Pro Plan offers unlimited projects, while the Neon Free Tier offers only one.
 But what is a Neon project, and why would you need more than one?
 A project is a top-level container in Neon for your computes, branches, databases, and roles.
 Projects are a way to organize your resources and usage.
 If you are a company that develops data-driven applications, it might make sense to create a project for each client or each application.
 For information about objects that a project contains, see [The Neon object hierarchy](/docs/manage/overview).
 - **Unlimited storage:** The Neon Pro Plan supports any data size.
 There's a default limit of 200 GiB to protect your account from unintended use, but if you [open a support ticket](/docs/introduction/support), we can raise the limit to whatever you require.
-- **Unlimited branches:** With the Neon Pro Plan, there is no limit on branches.
-You can create as many branches as required to support your CI/CD pipeline.
+- **Up to 500 branches:** With the Neon Pro Plan, you can have up to 500 branches to support your CI/CD pipeline.
 You can instantly and cost-effectively create a database branch for every preview deployment, client, or developer.
+There is a soft limit of 100 branches to protect against unintended usage and charges, but you can easily request a soft limit increase by contacting our Support team.
 - **Unlimited databases:** There is no limit on Postgres databases in any Neon plan.
 You can create as many databases as you need.

 <Admonition type="note">